 If you want to get the most sound out of a Jumbo, try to find one that’s not too heavily braced.
 If it’s too heavily built or braced, you’ll need to really put some muscle into it, which isn’t ideal.

-What is a Mini Jumbo Guitar?
+What Is a Mini Jumbo Guitar?

-As the name suggests, a Mini Jumbo is a scaled-down version of a full sized Jumbo guitar.
+As the name suggests, a Mini Jumbo is a scaled-down version of a full-sized Jumbo guitar.
 It has similar proportions to a Jumbo but with a narrower upper/lower bout and less depth.

 Mini Jumbos are great options if you’re after the feel and sound of a big guitar, without losing on the comfort of smaller guitars.

-Dreadnought guitars are better for fingerstyle playing as you require less energy to get good sound out of them.
+Dreadnought guitars are better for fingerstyle playing as you require less energy to get a good sound out of them.

-Dreads also have a very balanced tonal response so they’ll pick up those treble notes and melodies with ease.
+Dreads also have a very balanced tonal response, so they’ll pick up those treble notes and melodies with ease.

 On the other hand, getting a good tone out of a Jumbo guitar requires more energy.
 So you’ll get tired relatively quickly fingerpicking on them.